tum-pbs/pbdl-book/overview-equations.md

 An interesting variant is obtained by including the [Boussinesq approximation](https://en.wikipedia.org/wiki/Boussinesq_approximation_(buoyancy)) for varying densities, e.g., for simple temperature changes of the fluid.
-With a marker field $v$, e.g., indicating regions of high temperature, this yields the following set of equations:
+With a marker field $v$ that indicates regions of high temperature, it yields the following set of equations:

 $$\begin{aligned}
   \frac{\partial u_x}{\partial{t}} + \mathbf{u} \cdot \nabla u_x &= - \frac{\Delta t}{\rho} \nabla p